Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 If you’d like to discover some freshwater habitats, Rastoke is the perfect place.
 It’s not so crowded, and you’ll enjoy several crystal-clear streams, small waterfalls, and rivers.

-Moving away from the plains and crossing over to hiking locations, we can’t forget to mention Risnjak, a national park filled with great hiking trails and amazing wildlife.
-It’s one of the beloved destinations for locals so you can get an authentic experience.
+Moving away from the plains and into hiking areas, we can’t forget Risnjak, a national park with great hiking trails and amazing wildlife.
+It’s one of the beloved destinations for locals, so you can get an authentic experience.

-For great music and food festivals, visit Karlovac, the city on the four rivers.
-You can travel to it by train from Zagreb, and there you’ll discover many historical monuments and a modern aquarium, one of the biggest freshwater ones in Europe.
+For great music and food festivals, visit Karlovac, known as the city on four rivers.
+You can travel to it by train from Zagreb, and there you’ll discover many historical monuments and a modern aquarium, one of the largest freshwater aquariums in Europe.

 14 DAYS IN CROATIA FAQs